dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

 - TODO: connect to article on hypnosis and Kantian category collapse

+### Cardio's Impact on Substantial Nigra, NaCHR, & Proximal Dopamine Regulation

+- how does cardio disrupt/impack the local/regional state of
+  dopamine/ion concentrations
+  - how far/fast do neuronal impulses impact ion concentrations in the immediate vicinity?
+    - how quickly can repetitive impulses be expected to produce local neuronal burnout? how is this local burnout regionally modulated by feedback loops (esp those relating to ion/neurotransmitter concentrations)
+  - the substantia nigra's impact on dopaminergic and cholinergic systems is well-studied.
+    - can this be connected to ML-enhanced DTI imagery? those techniques provide a basis for understanding local composition of fluid containment and the hydrostatics thereof.
+    - so... one can infer *where* fluid (and thus ion concentrations) may move by using the models of neural-connectedness provided by ML-enhanced DTI imagery.
+      - this DTI imagery provides a map of connections in the brain where fluid may move *locally* and therefore regionally.
+      - it tells you what the Potential is for local Divergence of (ionic molarity)
+      - so, therefore, combined with analysis on the Substantia Nigra, you may gain insight into how and where the changes in dopamine/ion concentrations produced by cardio exercise then propagate within the brain, locally.

+- how do such disruptions of state tend to create dopamine that diffuses into regional systems (and how does this impact cognition?)
+  - connect this to the spatio-temporal understanding of information representations, as they relate to (phenomonological) demarcation between brain and mind.
+    - Information representations perceived by the mind are encoded into 4D (+) Spectral Dynamics of ion concentrations

+### NLP (X) The Nature of Social Commmunication

+- ...
+Given insights into socially relevant aspects of the Collective Unconscious that impact social communication
+- many NLP techniques depend on understanding aspects of the collective unconscious to influence communication and attention
+  - whereas hypnosis modulates more neurological anomolies

+### Energy Healing Techniques and Modulation of [my very own] Somatic Tinnitus

 - interfering with the ultrasound by utilizing chi and energy healing techniques.
   - for me, this turns my torture into a game. it forces me learn